FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 #### Mutually exclusive component members

 Sometimes members of a component or group are intended to be mutually exclusive.
 This is expressed by adding the attribute `which="oneOf"` to a `<component>` or `<group>` element.
-In a message that contains the component or grroup, *one and only one* of its mutually exclusive members must be present.
+In a message that contains the component or group, *one and only one* of its mutually exclusive members must be present.

-In this example, the fields OrderQtyand CashQty, and the nested component OrderQtyDataCIV are mutually exclusive members the OrderQtyData component.
+**Example:** The fields OrderQty(38) and CashOrderQty(152), and the nested component OrderQtyDataCIV are mutually exclusive members the OrderQtyData component.

 ```xml
 <fixr:component category="Common" added="FIX.4.3" id="1011" name="OrderQtyData" abbrName="OrdQty" scenario="base" which="oneOf">